 Nearly half the yearly supply of platinum goes to the auto industry in the form of vehicle emissions control devices.
 A powdered form of platinum is used as a catalyst in the ignition of hydrogen in the catalytic converter on your car.
 Close behind is fine jewelry, accounting for around a third of the platinum mined each year.
 Other, lesser-known uses include medical machinery electrodes — such as those in oxygen sensors — as well as parts of turbine engines, and of course, investment.

-In many industries, palladium is thought of as a lower-cost substitute for platinum because of its greater abundance.
-Although the actual amount of available palladium is unclear, palladium is usually a greater bargain when buying for industrial purposes, as it sells for nearly half as much as platinum.
+In many industries, palladium is thought of as a substitute for platinum because of its greater abundance.
+Although the actual amount of available palladium is unclear, palladium is historically a greater bargain when buying for industrial purposes, as it has previously sold for nearly half as much as platinum.

 Platinum and palladium are nearly identical to the untrained eye.
 Because of their similar makeup, they react as catalysts to the same chemicals and elements and, when used in jewelry, maintain a bright white color with no tarnishing over time.
 The differences between the two mainly come down to density and price.

 Platinum is much denser than palladium and, because of this, is often recommended for men’s jewelry, as the heavier metal is more durable than silver or gold and may be considered more masculine.
-In terms of price, platinum’s density allows for more minute manipulation of the metal without breaking, therefore raising platinum’s price to nearly twice the price of palladium per ounce.
+In terms of price, platinum’s density allows for more minute manipulation of the metal without breaking.

 Both platinum and palladium are used in automotive catalytic converters, electrodes in medical equipment, and in fine jewelry.
 Platinum is also used in dentistry, in the form of surgical instruments and electrical contacts, as well as in the production of strong, permanent magnets.
 Palladium is an essential part of white gold, is also used in the production of dental equipment, and makes up some of the fine workings of high-end watches.

 Platinum and palladium’s rarity, coupled with the growing uses for the two metals, makes for great investment potential.
 For example, if gold mining ceased today, the gold supply would last for nearly twenty-five years.
 If the same was done for platinum, the supply would last about a year.
-Because of its similarities with platinum but generally cheaper price, palladium shares the market with those seeking to buy platinum.
+Because of its similarities with platinum, palladium shares the market with those seeking to buy platinum.
 The price of palladium is volatile and unpredictable — giving investors ample opportunity for speculative profit.

 Because of their uses, aesthetic appeal, and investment potential, platinum and palladium should be all sold out, right?
 Not quite.
 Platinum and palladium, though fantastic precious metals with great investment potential, aren’t as popular as silver and gold.
 Because of the very small supply, the prices of these metals are more volatile than the prices of silver and gold, making them less popular with casual investors.